Store Locator Widget for Website. No-code - Poper

 Try the live store locator

 Live demo, not a screenshot.
-Add locations, switch map providers, brand it.
+Add locations, pick a layout, brand it.
 What you see here is what ships to your site.

 How to use it